johnoneworks/aima-exercises/chapter-1/chapter-1.md

 Solution 4
 I instinct answer is no for both.
 Upon reflection, I think it still holds.
 Reflex actions is good in the question's case, but there is no "decision" involved; and since I define intelligence to be making rational decisions, it concludes natrually that reflex actions are not intelligent actions.
 What is interesting is that I seem to not make differences in rationality and intelligence.

+Exercise 5
+There are well-known classes of problems that are intractably difficult for computers, and other classes that are provably undecidable.
+Does this mean that AI is impossible?

+Solution 5
+I don't see why that would be the case.
+We as humans can't solve intractable problems and undecidable problems efficiently, and I say we are intelligent, are we not?